studentneil/vagrant-lamp/README.md

 ### Startup

-git clone to your desktop (or wherever youre working) and vagrant up
+* git clone to your desktop (or wherever youre working)
+* cd into the vagrant box folder
+* git clone (your repository) src (this will create the correct folder structure)
+* vagrant up

 ### Connecting